breedx-splk/java-http-header-attributes/README.md

 We often get asked how to copy http request/response headers into OpenTelemetry span attributes.
-The java instrumentation agent does not do this by default, primarily because of the potential to leak sensitive data.
+The java instrumentation agent does not do this by default, primarily because it risks leaking sensitive data.
 Fortunately, there is a way to instruct the java agent to collect http headers.

 This project is quick demonstrative example of capturing http headers as